yixinyi/VARforPT/README.md

-# Economic scenarios for credit risk #
+# Generate economic scenarios #
-This project aims at forecasting economic scenarios for the credit risk.
+This project aims at forecasting economic scenarios relevant for computing the expected loss due to defaults.
-It is motivated by the IFRS 9 reglamentation.
+It is motivated by the [IFRS 9] (http://www.ifrs.org/current-projects/iasb-projects/financial-instruments-a-replacement-of-ias-39-financial-instruments-recognitio/documents/ifrs-9-project-summary-july-2014.pdf) reglamentation.

 ## Introduction ##
 An economic scenario is defined by the time series of a set of economic variables.